emranovin/Sibaro-iOS/README.md

+### Contributing 🤝

+Please use branch `dev` as your starting point for any pull request.

 ### Copyright Notice 📝

-Licensed under the MIT license (see the LICENSE file).
+Licensed under the GNU Affero General Public License v3.0 (see the LICENSE file).